 Stencil with Chalk Paste

 Chalk paste is a great option for using with our silk screen stencils.
 Since it is thicker than regular paint it gives nice crisp lines when stenciling and you are less likely to get bleed.
 When using chalk paste you have to work quickly so the chalk paste doesn't dry in the mesh and lift up with your stencil.
 We love making our own chalk paste so we have control over the consistency and amount.
 Here are some chalk paste brands that work well with our stencils.

 - Prima Redesign Chalk Paste: Comes in 3.4oz container; available on Amazon

-- Make Your Own Chalk Paste: Mix Coco's Chalky Powder with any acrylic paint for DIY chalk paste in custom colors
+- DIY Chalk Paste: Mix Coco's Chalky Powder with any acrylic paint for DIY chalk paste in custom colors

 Etch Glass with Ikonart Stencils

 Etching glass using Ikonart Stencils is super easy.
 We have tested a few different etching cream brands and have found that Etchall Etching Creme gives the best finish with crisp edges.
 We recommend our blue stencil film for glass.
 The purple stencil film is too sticky and can distort when you try to lift up your stencil.
 If your blue stencil film is still too sticky you can "fuzz" it by dabbing the adhesive side with a cloth.

 - Etchall Etching Creme: Reusable cream that produces a permanent etch on glass, mirror, ceramic, porcelain, marble and slate